 Perforated plates are plates with patterns of holes, slots, or decorative shapes.
 They have a wide area of usage in industrial applications, such as filters, silencers, radiator grilles, ventilation, or separator plates.

-If a perforated plate needs to be involved in model, and if the thickness of the plate is bigger than the hole diameter, using porous media feature might be computationally cheaper than actually modeling the plate itself.
+If a perforated plate needs to be involved in the model, and if the thickness of the plate is bigger than the hole diameter, using porous media feature might be computationally cheaper than actually modeling the plate itself.

-How to use Porous Media Future
+How to Use Porous Media Feature?

-Choose the porous media region:
+- Assign the porous media region:

-- If not, then create a cartesian box, using geometry primitives and select the box
+- If not, then create a Cartesian box using Geometry primitives and select the box.

 If you would like to learn how to predict Darcy and Forchheimer Coefficients for perforated plates, check the following pages

-How to Define Inclined Perforated Plate
+How to Define Inclined Perforated Plate?